-Creator uploads video, Consumer watches it, votes upon it.
+Creator uploads a video, Consumer, watches it, votes upon it.
 This is the primary interaction of YouTube.

-The interaction is essentially a set of actions required for the creation and consumption of Seeds on the Platform.
+The interaction is essentially a set of actions required for the creation and consumption of Value Units on the Platform.
 (This is an incomplete view but I’ll get further into it in a subsequent post, to avoid detracting from the main point.)

-Note that a platform may have multiple seeds and multiple interactions but there will specifically be one that is core to the value proposition of the platform.
-YouTube is not a place where you go to create and consume comments, it’s a place to create and consume videos.
-In most cases, the primary seed and interaction are fairly obvious.
+Note that a platform may have multiple value units and multiple interactions, but there will specifically be one that is core to the value proposition of the platform.
+YouTube is not a place where you go to create and consume comments; it’s a place to create and consume videos.
+In most cases, the Core Value Unit and the Core Interaction are fairly obvious.
 In subsequent posts, we’ll look at a few cases where these are not.

 Finally, we come to the platform.
-Once you know the seed and design the interaction as a set of actions, platform design is a lot simpler.
+Once you know the Core Value Unit and design the interaction as a set of actions, platform design is a lot simpler.

 You’re just creating a network and an infrastructure that enables this interaction.

 The design of the interfaces should be true to the design of the system.
-And that is achieved when one starts by focusing on the seed and the interactions it enables.
+And that is achieved when one starts by focusing on the value unit and the interactions it enables.

 I’m going to be digging into this in detail over the next 2-3 months to lay out a detailed framework for designing and running networked platforms.
 I’d love to hear your thoughts first up, whether you agree or disagree.